linuxserver/docker-projectsend/READMETEMPLATE.md

 ## Setting up the application

-Requires a user and database in either mysql or mariadb.
+Requires a user and database in either mssql, mysql or mariadb.
-On first run go to `<your-ip>/install/make-config.php` and enter your database details.
 More info at [ProjectSend][appurl].

 ## Info